Sheldonfrith/gpu_collision_detection_bevy/README.md

 1. Install the latest nightly version of Rust with rustup
 2. Clone the repo
-3. `Cargo run --release` to test it compiles properly
+3. `Cargo run --release` from the "project" directory, to test that it compiles properly
 4. Go through the "run_tests.ipynb" jupyter notebook (requires python 3) to replicate my full comparison tests.

 <a id="who"></a>